simonwendel/sun-to-usb-adapter/README.md

 If some error state occurs, I want to be able to blink the onboard LED attached to D13.
 In order to get a smooth blink I use a timed interrupt in CTC Mode when toggling.
 My board has a 16Mhz clock, so if I want to blink every 500ms I choose a pre-scaler of 1024 and get a compare match value of ```31249```, which we can only use with the 16-bit timer1.

-I don't want to calculate this choice compare match value and prescaler every time I change my mind on the frequency, so some abstractions around timers and the calculation of settings are nice to have.
+I don't want to calculate this choice compare match value and prescaler every time I change my mind on the frequency, so some abstractions around timers and the calculation of settings are included as they're "nice to have".

 # Building the hardware